-Factor 3: Product Focus and Diversification
+Factor 2: Product Focus and Diversification

-A company's chosen lines of business and product offerings are a major influence on its risk profile and creditworthiness, because specific product segments exhibit different volatility and competitive attributes.
-The extent of a product's risk is often not fully known and understood at the time the product is first introduced and marketed, and underpricing can be an unintended outcome.
+A company's chosen lines of business are a major influence on its risk profile and creditworthiness because individual product segments and classes of business exhibit different volatility and competitive attributes.
+14 The extent of a product's risk is often not fully known and understood at the time the product is first introduced and marketed and under-pricing can be an unintended outcome.
 Product risk appears in many forms and can have significant adverse effects on a company's earnings and capital adequacy.

 Diversification, both by product and by region, generally leads to higher scores for this factor.
 Diversification in earnings, product and geography can reduce the volatility of a firm's earnings, capital, and cash flow, promoting more efficient use of capital resources.
-Diversification outside of life insurance into ancillary businesses, such as asset management, if appropriately managed and within reasonable limits, can also help the stability of earnings and thus reduce overall earnings volatility.
-That said, if a company enters a new line of business without the appropriate underwriting and risk management expertise, diversification would typically be viewed as a credit negative.
+Diversification outside of P&C insurance, assuming appropriately managed and within reasonable limits, can further this benefit by countering the historically cyclical nature of P&C operating performance.
+That said, if a company enters a new line of business without the appropriate underwriting expertise, such diversification would typically be viewed as a credit negative.
+During a soft market, some companies diversify, only to subsequently shed those lines of business as poor results become apparent over time.